 Vaulted ceilings are relics of the old days with a grand allure to them that still manage to thrive in our relatively mundane modern spaces.
-In effect, they cause a great deal of disagreement amongst both professionals and amateurs, and homeowners themselves, some vouching their love for the grandiosity and airiness of the ceilings, while others deem it too wasteful an expense: of time, money, energy and space.
+In effect, they cause a great deal of disagreement amongst both professionals and amateurs and homeowners themselves, some vouching for their love for the grandiosity and airiness of the ceilings, while others deem it too wasteful an expense: of time, money, energy, and space.

 What are Vaulted Ceilings?

-Vaulted ceilings are known by quite a few names, high ceilings and raised ceilings being a few.
-But, they are most commonly referred to as cathedral ceilings and for a good reason.
-Dating back to hundreds of years, the basilicas and the cathedrals of Medieval Europe were the first, and at that time, the only structures to feature the modern day vaulted ceilings.
+Vaulted ceilings are known by quite a few names, high ceilings, and raised ceilings being a few.
+But, they are most commonly referred to as cathedral ceilings, and for a good reason.
+Dating back hundreds of years, the basilicas and the cathedrals of Medieval Europe were the first, and at that time, the only structures to feature modern-day vaulted ceilings.

 This does not mean, of course, that vaulted ceilings have always been restricted to a particular design.
 In fact, throughout history the vault has evolved and taken many shapes and forms, both being influenced and influencing the style of its time and the future.